Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/Interacting.md

 eth.getTransaction("0xe28912c5694a1b8c4944b2252d5af21724e9f9095daab47bac37b1db0340e0bf")
 ```

 where you should replace this hash with the TransactionHash that was previously printed to the terminal.
-This will print something of the form:
+This will print a result of the form:

 ```json
 {